gregjoy1/redical/docs/commands/rdcl.evt_prune.md

 RDCL.EVT_PRUNE key from-date-string until-date-string
 ```

-Delete all events within the specified date range contained within the specified calendar.
+Delete all events terminating (final occurrence/recurrence) within the specified date range contained within the specified calendar.

-A typical use case for this command is a daily polling process that cleans up historic events.
+A typical use case for this command is a daily polling process that cleans up historic events no longer occurring in the future.

 ## Required arguments